 If you are travelling to Alice Springs as part of a tour, then this will already be arranged for you.
-It’s definitely one of the benefits of booking a tour, as the hassle of booking hostels is taken care of!
+It’s one of the benefits of booking a tour, as the hassle of booking hostels is taken care of!

-I stayed in Haven, while I was in Alice, as I was only there for two nights, I didn’t really get a good feel for the place, but it seemed like a lively and friendly place.
+I stayed in Haven, while I was in Alice, as I was only there for two nights, I didn’t get a good feel for the place, but it seemed like a lively and friendly place.

 There is an outdoor pool, not that it makes you much cooler in the desert heat!
 There was also free breakfast, which is always great!

 I stayed in Youth Shack, during my five days in the city, and I wasn’t a big fan.
-It felt more like a party hostel and was quite pricey at $34 a night, although this was dry season!
+It felt more like a party hostel and was quite pricey at $34 a night, although this was the dry season!

-As always, I recommend checking out hostelworld before you book any hostels, to compare prices and reviews.
+As always, I recommend checking out Hostelworld before you book any hostels, to compare prices and reviews.
 These are only my opinions and you may find another hostel which is better!